Quaver/Wobble/README.md

         base.LoadContent();

         // TODO: Your asset loading code goes here.

+        // Tell the game that it should start updating now IsReadyToUpdate = true;

         // TODO: Change to the first screen via ScreenManager
         // ScreenManager.ChangeScreen(new MainMenuScreen()); - Example